finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

     List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
     Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
-    InlineAggregationRequest inlineRequest = new InlineAggregationRequest(); // InlineAggregationRequest | The request specifying the parameters of the aggregation and the inlined set of instruments to aggregate over. try {
+    InlineAggregationRequest inlineAggregationRequest = ["instrument-identifier-1","instrument-identifier-2"]; // InlineAggregationRequest | The request specifying the parameters of the aggregation and the inlined set of instruments to aggregate over. try {
-      ListAggregationResponse result = apiInstance.getAggregationOfWeightedInstruments(scope, sortBy, start, limit, inlineRequest);
+      ListAggregationResponse result = apiInstance.getAggregationOfWeightedInstruments(scope, sortBy, start, limit, inlineAggregationRequest);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling AggregationApi#getAggregationOfWeightedInstruments");